Connect with a certified trainer for free

 When to see a doctor

-If you have pain above your kneecap that doesn’t improve over time, you should make an appointment with your doctor.
-He or she will ask you questions about your symptoms and examine your knee to determine whether quadriceps tendonitis is responsible for your pain, or if you may have a more serious injury.
+If you have pain above your kneecap that doesn’t improve, visit your doctor to check quadriceps tendonitis treatment options.
+They will ask questions about your symptoms and examine your knee to determine whether quadriceps tendonitis is responsible for your pain or if you may have a more serious injury.
 The physical exam will include checking the range of motion in your knee and assessing tenderness around your knee.
 Your doctor may also ask you to extend your leg in front of you while sitting to check your quadriceps tendon function.
 Sometimes, your doctor will order an x-ray to rule out a fracture or an MRI to check for a quadriceps tendon tear.

 Non-operative treatment

 Quadriceps tendonitis is always treated non-operatively.
-Conservative treatments include:
+Conservative quadriceps tendonitis treatments include:

 • Rest from your sport